 Penalties for distribution or possession with intent to distribute

 In Florida, most cases of drug distribution or possession with intent are charged as second-degree felonies.
 For instance, offenses related to narcotics like heroin, fentanyl, or cocaine fall in this category.
 The maximum penalty for these charges is 15 years in prison.

 Offenses related to marijuana and certain other substances like MDMA are charged as third-degree felonies.
 The maximum sentence for distribution of these substances is five years in prison.

 However, the most serious charges come from distribution or possession with intent to distribute any controlled substance (including marijuana) within 1,000 feet of a school, church, or daycare facility.
 In Florida, this is an extremely serious charge: a first-degree felony with a three-year mandatory minimum prison sentence.
 Those three years must be served day for day, with no parole or early release.

+The average sentence for these charges varies, but prosecutors will often seek the maximum.
 It goes without saying that even a single drug distribution charge can radically affect your future.
-That’s why you need an attorney on your side to mount a strong defense.
+That’s why you need a drug distribution attorney on your side to mount a strong defense.

 How an attorney can fight a distribution or possession with intent charge